Lenape mythology: Creation myth

 The Lenape believe that, before creation, there was nothing, an empty dark space.
 However, in this emptiness, there existed a spirit of their creator, Kishelamàkânk.
 Eventually in that emptiness, he fell asleep.
 While he slept, he dreamt of the world as we know it today, the Earth with mountains, forests, and animals.
 He also dreamt up man, and he saw the ceremonies man would perform.
 Then he woke up from his dream to the same nothingness he was living in before.
 Kishelamàkânk then started to create the Earth as he had dreamt it.

 First, he created helper spirits, the Grandfathers of the North, East, and West, and the Grandmother of the South.
-Together, they created the Earth just as Kishelamàkânk had dreamt it.
+Together, they created the Earth just as Kishelamàkânk had dreamed it.
 One of their final acts was creating a special tree.
 From the roots of this tree came the first man, and when the tree bent down and kissed the ground, woman sprang from it.

 All the animals and humans did their jobs on the Earth, until eventually a problem arose.
 There was a tooth of a giant bear that could give the owner magical powers, and the humans started to fight over it.
-Eventually, the wars got so bad that people moved away, and made new tribes and new languages.
+Eventually, the wars got so bad that people moved away and made new tribes and new languages.
 Kishelamàkânk saw this fighting and decided to send a spirit down, Nanapush, to bring everyone back together.
 He went on top of a mountain and started the first Sacred Fire, which gave off a smoke that caused all the people of the world to come investigate what it was.
-When they all came, Nanapush created a pipe with a sumac branch and a soapstone bowl, and the creator gave him Tobacco to smoke with.
+When they all came, Nanapush created a pipe with a sumac branch and a soapstone bowl, and the creator gave him tobacco to smoke with.
 Nanapush then told the people that whenever they fought with each other, to sit down and smoke tobacco in the pipe, and they would make decisions that were good for everyone.